16 Different Types of Hybrid Chicken Breeds

 The Speckled is an active chicken that likes to forage and is a good layer of brown eggs.

-Another cross that produces similar chickens is the Speckled Sussex, bred from a New Hampshire rooster crossed with a Silver-Laced Wyandotte hen.
+The Speckled Sussex is another cross that produces similar chickens, bred from a New Hampshire rooster crossed with a Silver-Laced Wyandotte hen.

-Another popular hybrid chicken breeds are the Jersey Giant, bred by crossing Barred Plymouth Rocks with New Hampshire.
+Another popular hybrid chicken breed is the Jersey Giant, bred by crossing Barred Plymouth Rocks with New Hampshire.

 15. White Star